jordanmoore/jordanmoore.github.io/_posts/2020-02-08-intentional-and-emergent-design-systems-ii.md

 >
 > Dave Rupert &mdash; [The Web is Industrialized and I helped industrialize it](https://daverupert.com/2020/01/the-web-is-industrialized-and-i-helped-industrialize-it/)

 I remember coming up against design bureaucracy during my time working as part of a large scale product team.
 We were faced with many new user problems in need of solutions.
 The team were hellbent on shaping the solution to the problem out of the prebuilt pieces of the design system.
 Reasoning by analogy.
-The method of thinking that rarely leads to new solutions for new problems.
+The method of thinking rarely leads to new solutions for new problems.
 First-principles reasoning was deemed too expensive.

 I was met with arguments like "That means we’re going to have to create a new rule for this component, we’ll have to get internal sign-off, the developers will have to invest extra effort, it’ll need to go through testing, do you seriously want to go through all those steps?"